 Are you a non-U.S. citizen interested in attending a top American community college on a F-1, J-1, or M-1 visa?
 Apply today to Elgin Community College (ECC)!

-Elgin Community College welcomes applications from students outside the United States.
-Our goal is to support your educational dreams whether you want to earn a U.S. degree, transfer to a top university, or improve your English we’ll help you work toward a bright future.
-Applying to ECC as an international student is easy, and we have more than 40 degree and certificate options to choose from.
+ECC is committed to diversity and inclusion, and welcomes applications from students outside the United States (U.S.).
+Our goal is to support your educational dreams whether you want to earn a U.S. degree, transfer to a top university, or improve your English.
+We will help you work toward a bright future.
+Applying to ECC as an international student is easy, and we have more than 138 degree and certificate options to choose from.

 Why choose Elgin Community College?